vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 245 commits since the previous release, including 71 fixes.
+More than 246 commits since the previous release, including 71 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Fri Nov 28 02:46:57 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sat Nov 29 02:46:19 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER